-Challenge Description Potential solution(s) Paucity of local in- If in-person care is Develop pathways to definitive care person resources recommended following a through additional telehealth telehealth visit, availability may resources (i.e., specialists); provide be limited due to provider incentives or grants for the shortages; rural communities implementation of telehealth and facilities may also face technology in rural areas across difficulties recruiting workforce physician and nonphysician services to implement and maintain telehealth technology Rural readiness issues Rural areas have limited Ensure that rural areas participate in resources for both healthcare regional healthcare coalitions in and nonhealthcare partnership with groups in readiness (i.e., equipment and metropolitan areas that may be able human capital) required to to share/contribute resources during respond to a public a public health emergency health emergency Informal Rural areas may have more Ensure and/or require that local communication among informal networks of providers and community members provider networks communication, which are not be included in rural telehealth fully reflected in formal patient services and programs records and referrals, thus making it difficult to integrate telehealth and implement telehealth programs uniformly Role of Local organizations (e.g., Encourage telehealth programs to local organizations churches, libraries) have an engage with local organizations to important impact on healthcare provide increased access to care for delivery in some rural rural residents communities; the influence of these organizations may not be accounted for in traditional measurement systems
+Challenge Description Potential solution(s) Low patient volumes Reduces measurement reliability Aggregate data across larger areas and ability to risk-adjust at the (e.g., state) to improve reliability clinician level Economic strain The ability of rural providers to Provide rural-specific grants or other limits sustained invest in telehealth is limited, resources to sustainably support investment particularly without guarantees telehealth in rural areas; increase of long-term return on funding to rural providers for investment given policy uncertainty. delivering telehealth services.
+18 Solutions should include not only uncertainty. direct funding, but also commitments to infrastructure, education, and training, as well as a process for sustained funding over time.
+Limited Limited rural coverage allows for Create incentives for broadband broadband access fewer residents to receive providers to develop networks in telehealth in their homes and rural areas, and pilot innovative limits the capacities of providers, programs, including local hotspots including emergency services. and satellite-based broadband systems, particularly in Native American reservations 19 Telehealth may An unintended consequence of Ensure and/or require that local rural reduce in-person access increased telehealth use may be providers and community members reduced in-person care be included in plans to deliver availability in rural areas as telehealth services to local providers centralize and shift to populations; monitor the impact of telehealth. telehealth on local rural service providers Scarcity of local in- If in-person care is Develop pathways to definitive care person resources recommended following a through additional telehealth telehealth visit, availability may resources (i.e., specialists); provide be limited due to provider incentives or grants for the shortages; rural communities implementation of telehealth and facilities may also face difficulties recruiting a workforce technology in rural areas across physician and nonphysician services to implement and maintain physician and nonphysician services telehealth technology.
+Rural readiness issues Rural areas have limited Ensure that rural areas participate in resources for both healthcare regional healthcare coalitions in and nonhealthcare partnership with groups in readiness (i.e., equipment and metropolitan areas that may be able human capital) required to to share/contribute resources during respond to public health and public health and time-sensitive time-sensitive emergencies. emergencies

+Challenge Description Potential solution(s)

+Informal Rural areas may have more Ensure and/or require that local

+communication among informal networks of providers and community members

+provider networks communication, which are not be included in rural telehealth

+fully reflected in formal patient services and programs

+records and referrals, thus

+making it difficult to integrate

+telehealth and implement

+telehealth programs uniformly.

+Role of Local organizations (e.g., Encourage telehealth programs to

+local organizations churches, libraries) have an engage with local organizations to

+important impact on healthcare provide increased access to care for

+delivery in some rural rural residents

+communities.
+However, there

+are potential privacy issues in

+care delivery within these

+organizations as they are not

+traditional healthcare settings;

+the influence of these

+organizations may not be

+accounted for in traditional

+measurement systems.